 When Someone in the Family Drinks Too Much by Richard C. Langsen, illustrated by Nicole Rubel

 The book starts off by defining what an alcoholic is, then continues with signs that someone may be an alcoholic including denial, mood swings, blackouts, and embarrassing behavior.
-I found the section of how a family is hurt by alcoholism to be helpful naming the different roles family members might assume: enabler, perfect child, rebel, lonely child and clown.
+I found the section of how a family is hurt by alcoholism to be helpful naming the different roles family members might assume: enabler, perfect child, rebel, lonely child, and clown.
 Finally, the book concludes with advice on things you can do to feel better including ideas of where you can get help as a child.
-With a sensitive take on a difficult subject, this picture book’s no-nonsense factual approach is helpful and enlightening.
+With a sensitive take on a difficult subject, this picture book’s no-nonsense factual approach is helpful and enlightening. [picture book, ages 5 and up]

 More Books for Kids about Living in an Alcoholic Home

 My Dad by Niki Daly